uclh-criu/learning-datascience/Instructions/instructions-for-trainers.md

 #### The welcome slides.

-Check that learners have managed to login.

 #### 1: an R taster

-Work first through the ppt, then the .R script giving learners time to type themselves & experiment.

 To give a quick taste of R & show what we will do in the course.
 Learners will be asked to type commands in R and see what happens.
 We don't expect learners to understand completely at this stage, we will return to concepts later.

+Check that learners have managed to login.

+- Instructor start on ppt
+- switch to live demo in RStudio to clone Github project
+- demo opening .R script & work through
+- give learners time to type themselves & experiment.
+[todo] decide whether to get learners, now or later to save a source file in another folder, maybe in next intro R session

 #### 2: intro to R

 Use the ppt - initially learners won't need to type.

 Can switch to RStudio to demo later parts - either copy & pasting or typing.

 #### 3: data cleaning exercise